correctchemist/PfDHODH_QSAR_Project/README.md

-# PfDHODH_QSAR_Project
+# QSAR Modeling of PfDHODH Inhibitors Using Machine Learning
-Machine learning-based QSAR modeling of Plasmodium falciparum dihydroorotate dehydrogenase (PfDHODH) inhibitors to identify potential antimalarial compounds and address drug resistance.
+This project focuses on developing Quantitative Structure-Activity Relationship (QSAR) models to predict the inhibitory activity of compounds against Plasmodium falciparum dihydroorotate dehydrogenase (PfDHODH).
+By leveraging machine learning techniques, the study aims to identify potential antimalarial agents to combat drug-resistant strains of malaria.